Multidimensional Graph Neural Networks for Wireless Communications: Practical Issues of using the MD-GNNs

-It is shown that the space complexities of all the DNNs are of the same order of magnitude, but the time complexity of the MD-GNNs increases with the dimensions.
-3D-GNN has the highest inference complexity and the lowest sample complexity (to be validated in the next section).
+The order of magnitude of the number of FLOPs for inference and the number of trainable parameters are listed in Table \ref{table:compute}.
+It is shown that space complexities of all the DNNs are of the same order of magnitude, but time complexities of MD-GNNs grow with the dimensions.